Arkansas State hosts Edwards and Georgia State - WTOP News

 Jonesboro, Arkansas; Saturday, 3:30 p.m.
 EST

-BOTTOM LINE: Georgia State takes on Arkansas State after Cesare Edwards scored 27 points in Georgia State’s 94-80 loss to the Texas State Bobcats.
+BOTTOM LINE: Georgia State faces Arkansas State after Cesare Edwards scored 27 points in Georgia State’s 94-80 loss to the Texas State Bobcats.

-The Red Wolves have gone 8-0 at home.
-Arkansas State ranks sixth in the Sun Belt in team defense, giving up 70.7 points while holding opponents to 39.4% shooting.
+The Red Wolves are 8-0 on their home court.
+Arkansas State leads the Sun Belt with 25.9 defensive rebounds per game led by Taryn Todd averaging 4.3.

-The Panthers are 3-3 in Sun Belt play.
-Georgia State has a 1-1 record in one-possession games.
+The Panthers have gone 3-3 against Sun Belt opponents.
+Georgia State averages 12.3 turnovers per game and is 1-2 when turning the ball over less than opponents.

+Arkansas State’s average of 9.2 made 3-pointers per game this season is only 0.9 more made shots on average than the 8.3 per game Georgia State allows.
+Georgia State averages 6.9 made 3-pointers per game this season, 0.1 more makes per game than Arkansas State gives up.

+The Red Wolves and Panthers match up Saturday for the first time in Sun Belt play this season.

-TOP PERFORMERS: Taryn Todd is averaging 16.5 points and 3.2 assists for the Red Wolves.
+TOP PERFORMERS: Terrance Ford Jr. is averaging 7.6 points and 3.9 assists for the Red Wolves.

 LAST 10 GAMES: Red Wolves: 8-2, averaging 79.8 points, 36.6 rebounds, 13.9 assists, 7.4 steals and 4.3 blocks per game while shooting 42.0% from the field.
 Their opponents have averaged 71.4 points per game.